 TV shows don’t get this intimate with the thoughts

-This is most effortless way to passive force
+This is the most effortless way to passive force

 You might end up with a soulbound